vaginessa/blog/articles/from-simplenote/wOYk.md

 ```

 Full example: [advanced-exec/04-check-exe-exists.go](https://github.com/kjk/go-cookbook/blob/master/advanced-exec/04-check-exe-exists.go).

-In a real program you would call it at the beginning.
-If the program couldn't be found you would inform the user with descriptive error message and exit

 Another way to check if program exists is to try to execute in a no-op mode (e.g. many programs support `--help` option).